What's On & Local Events

 Born in Bristol in 1974, Banksy was involved in the wave of street art that took Bristol by storm in the 1980s.
-Throughout the following decades, his work has cropped up in London, LA and New York, and of course, in his home town of Bristol.
+Throughout the following decades, his work has cropped up in London, LA, and New York, and, of course, in his hometown of Bristol.
 In 2009, Banksy held a spectacular homecoming.
-Under complete confidentiality, he overtook Bristol Museum and Art Gallery for an exhibition that saw crowds queueing for hours on end for a glimpse of his work.
+Under strict confidentiality, he overtook Bristol Museum and Art Gallery for an exhibition that drew crowds queuing for hours for a glimpse of his work.

 Before Banksy became a world-famous artist, he was just another Bristolian on the streets with a can of spray paint in his hands.
-Some of his earliest work is hidden around the city, and spotting it makes for a great self-guided walking tour.
-Many of the pieces are controversial, and Banksy is well-known for shining a spotlight on social issues and difficult subjects.
+Some of his earliest works are hidden around the city, and spotting them makes for a great self-guided walking tour.
+Many of the pieces are controversial, and Banksy is well-known for spotlighting social issues and difficult subjects.

 Banksy’s street art to look out for